dataweapons/winthirtytwo/README.md

-###
----
-    In the elder days of Art,
+  "In the elder days of Art,
   Builders wrought with greatest care,
          each minute and unseen part;
   For the Gods see everywhere.

   Build to-day, then, strong and sure,
   With a firm and ample base;
              And ascending and secure
-    Shall to-morrow find its place.
+  Shall to-morrow find its place."
 ---
-## [00] INSTALL
+### [00] INSTALL
-### Install service bus locally
+#### Install service bus locally
 1. Install the [Service Bus for Windows Server](1) for Windows Server,
 2. Launch the [Service Bus powershell console](2) and follow these steps :arrow_heading_down:
 ```powershell